Aeroluna/LunaCoopMod/README.md

 Tychus's static defense is super boring, literally just an auto-turret.
 Hopefully this is more interesting.

-- Fixed Odin weapon tooltip showing wrong damage.
+- Fixed a bug where Odin's weapon tooltip showed the wrong damage.

 It was showing the damage numbers from the WOL campaign instead of the Co-op numbers.